chromium/chromium/docs/win_cross.md

 ## Goma

-*** note
-**Warning:** This is unsupported and known to not work at times.
-***

-This should be supported by the default (rbe) backend.
-However, there may be issues with arbitrary toolchain support on Linux.
+This should be supported by the default (Goma RBE) backend.
+However, there may be issues with arbitrary toolchain support on Linux (b/177871873).
 This can be disabled via:

 ```shell
 GOMA_ARBITRARY_TOOLCHAIN_SUPPORT=false goma_ctl restart
 ```

 ## Copying and running chrome